NicholasRabbit/Computer-Architecture/CSAPP/Note on Learning CSAPP.md

 A arithmetic shift fills the left end with **k repetitions of the most significant bit**.
 For example, `1100,0101 >> 2`  = `1111,0001`  and `0101,1101 >> 2` = `0001,0111`.
 Note: not always filled with `1`.

+**Note:**

+> The most significant bit is the bit which is at the very left of the whole bits of a number.
+For a short number such as `0x89c(actually is 0x089c)` (a short number is 2 bytes)  the most significant bit is '0' not '1'.

-2) What will happen if the shifting value is larger the the total bits of the number?
+**2) What will happen if the shifting value is larger the the total bits of the number?**

 In C standards the statement was carefully avoid.
 Normally, shifting such a large value is meaningless while for some other languages like Java the result equals k%w(k: shifting bits, w: the word's bits).